Tritlo/ghc/docs/users_guide/using-optimisation.rst

     for typed holes in error messages, but only up to some maximum number, set by this flag.
 Turning it off with ``-fno-max-valid-substitutions`` gives an unlimited number.

+.. ghc-flag:: -fno-sort-valid-substitutions
+    :shortdesc: Disables the sorting of the list of valid substitutions for typed holes in type error messages according to the subsumption graph of the substitutions that fit that hole.
+    :type: dynamic
+    :category:

+    :default: off

+    The type checker sometimes displays a list of valid substitutions for typed holes in error messages, and by default, it is sorted by a topological sort on the subsumption graph of the identified substitutions.
+    This can be toggled off with this flag.

 .. ghc-flag:: -fmax-uncovered-patterns=⟨n⟩
     :shortdesc: *default: 4.* Set the maximum number of patterns to display in